 You’ll also want to mince two cloves of garlic and grate about 1 Tbsp fresh ginger.
 It’s important to note that Thai red curry paste is VERY different from the curry powder that is used in Indian cuisine.
 This one is basically a mix of red chiles, garlic, galangal (similar to ginger), lemongrass, and a few other spices.
 If you want to make this soup EXTRA easy, skip the garlic and ginger, and just add more of the Thai red curry paste. ;)

-Add a couple tablespoons of any neutral cooking oil (like canola, vegetable, peanut, sunflower, grapeseed), the minced garlic, grated ginger, and 2 Tbsp of the Thai red curry paste to a large pot.
+Add a couple of tablespoons of any neutral cooking oil (like canola, vegetable, peanut, sunflower, grapeseed), the minced garlic, grated ginger, and 2 Tbsp of the Thai red curry paste to a large pot.
 Sauté the garlic, ginger, and curry paste over medium heat for 1-2 minutes.

-Next add the hard vegetables, in this case the yam (or sweet potato) and stalks of the bok choy, so they can simmer in the soup and soften.
+Next add the hard vegetables, in this case, the yam (or sweet potato) and stalks of the bok choy, so they can simmer in the soup and soften.

 Add four cups of vegetable or chicken broth, place a lid on top, turn the heat up to medium-high, and bring to a boil.
 Once it reaches a boil, reduce the heat to low and simmer for 5-7 minutes, or until the sweet potato is soft.

 While the soup is simmering, I cooked the rice vermicelli separately (this package is 3.5oz).
-The reason I cooked the noodles separately is because they cook super fast and I didn’t want them to over cook in the soup.
+The reason I cooked the noodles separately is that they cook super fast and I didn’t want them to overcook in the soup.
 I might, at some point in the future, add them to the soup at the end and let them soften that way, but today I wanted to be extra sure, so I just cooked them separately.
 They only take about 2-3 minutes to soften in boiling water, then drain the noodles in a colander and set aside.

 Back to the soup pot.
 Once the sweet potato cubes are soft, add a 13oz. can of coconut milk, which transforms the soup into this creamy goodness.

-Also add 1/2 Tbsp fish sauce and 1/2 Tbsp brown sugar.
+Also, add 1/2 Tbsp fish sauce and 1/2 Tbsp brown sugar.
 Now, if you’ve never used fish sauce let me just tell you that it is very potent and doesn’t smell good, but because it’s used in such small quantities, that doesn’t really transfer to the dish you’re adding it to.
 It just adds a subtle umami flavor and a bit of saltiness.
 If you can’t get fish sauce or want this dish to be vegetarian, you can leave it out.
 It still tastes good, but IMHO will be missing that je ne sais quoi or authentic flavor that fish sauce gives.
 Also, if you skip the fish sauce, you can probably also skip the brown sugar.

 After adding the fish sauce and brown sugar, give the broth a taste and adjust the flavors if needed.
 Finally, add the leafy green ends of the bok choy and let them wilt in the hot soup (the pot should still be over low heat).